osuAkatsuki/bancho.py/README.md

 !debug: Toggle the console's debug setting.
 !setpriv: Set privileges for a specified player (by name).
 !menu_preview: Temporary command to illustrate cmyui's menu option idea.
+!reload: Reload a Python module.
+!py: Allow for (async) access to the python interpreter.

 Multiplayer Management
 ------